MENU

 Students are prepared for the reception of the Eucharist at our own St. Joseph School, or by participation in our School of Religious Education (SRI).

-Adults interested in receiving the Sacraments of Baptism and/or the Eucharist should contact the parish office or Mr. Craig Redding, who oversees the Rite of Christian Initiation for Adults (RCIA) program.)
+Adults interested in receiving the Sacraments of Baptism and/or the Eucharist should contact the parish office or Mr. Craig Redding, who oversees the Order of Christian Initiation for Adults (OCIA) program.

 The Sacrament of Confirmation